 In November 2023, the FASB issued ASU 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures.
 ASU 2023-07 updates reportable segment disclosure requirements primarily through enhanced disclosures about significant segment expenses.
 ASU 2023-07 is effective for all entities for fiscal years beginning after December 15, 2023, and for interim periods within fiscal years beginning after December 15, 2024.
 Early adoption is permitted.
 The amendments should be applied retrospectively to all prior periods presented in the financial statements.
-The Company is currently evaluating ASU 2023-07 to determine its impact on the Company's disclosures, however, the Company does not expect ASU 2023-07 to have a material impact.
+The Company is currently evaluating ASU 2023-07 to determine its impact on the Company's disclosures, however, the Company does not expect ASU 2023-07 to have a material impact on the Company's consolidated financial statements.